Paste a url where

 - Pure Stock

-When I was six years old someone offered me the first model I ever had, the microscopic 1/288 Ariane 44L by Heller.
-Since then Ariane 4 kept an important place in my memories and my heart as she clearly is the second launcher I love the most, just after Zenit.
+When I was six years old someone gave me the first rocket model I ever had, the microscopic 1/288 Ariane 44L by Heller.
+Since then Ariane 4 kept an important place in my memories and my heart as she clearly is the second launcher I love the most.

-Then about a year ago now I quickly built some kind of a 44LP, named Ariadne (as it is the original Greek name of the mythological daughter of Minos) just for fun and to see what it could be in KSP.
+About a year ago I quickly built some kind of a 44LP, named Ariadne (as it is the original Greek name of the mythological daughter of Minos) just for fun and to see what it could be in KSP.
 Alas with its dual Jumbo-64 orange fuel tanks, the six non-adjustable Reliant and lack of performances, the model clearly was disappointing.
-The page was turned and I didn’t use it anymore… until today.
+I turned the page and I did not used it anymore… until today.

 The same choice was applied to the P.A.L (Propulseurs d'Appoint Liquide or Liquid Boosters), placing the dual FL-T800 tanks in a 1.25 meters fairing.
 Their engines consist in one Reliant and a single Thud, ensuring a thrust of 308.87kn/31.49t for each booster.